Living with COVID

 This video from Dr Simon Giles from The Bay Medical Practice gives some tips for treating COVID-19 at home.

-You can find statistics on COVID-19 infection on the ONS COVID-19 infection survey website.
-This provides data and trends in COVID-19 infection at national and regional level.
-It uses a random sample of the population and because of this is less impacted by changes in testing policy.
+You can find statistics on COVID-19 infection on the UK Coronavirus Dashboard.
+This provides data and trends in COVID-19 infection at national and local level.